Types

 Lane Keep Assist.

-360-degree camera system for easier parking in tight spaces.
+360-degree camera system for easier parking and tight maneuvering.

 Trim and Packages

-Black Optic Package: Adds blacked-out exterior elements, including black mirror caps, a blacked-out grille, and darkened window trim for a more aggressive look.
+Black Optic Package: Adds blacked-out exterior elements, including a blacked-out grille, mirror caps, and window trim for a more aggressive appearance.

-Technology Package: Adds the Audi Virtual Cockpit Plus with larger display and advanced navigation features.
+Technology Package: Includes the Audi Virtual Cockpit Plus, head-up display, and advanced navigation features.

 Pricing